-The holiday season is meant to be a time of delicious food, cheerful parties, and overwhelming joy, right?
+The holiday season is meant to be a time of delicious food and overwhelming joy, right?
 But when you are constantly battling with your gut symptoms, it can be a time of high anxiety, even when the big holiday parties are on hiatus.

 -Can I enjoy a holiday drink with friends?

 -How do I fit everything in while keeping my low FODMAP diet on track?